 After leaving HP, Carly focused her efforts on giving back.
 Prior to Unlocking Potential, she served as the Chairman of Good360, the world’s largest product philanthropy organization, and as Chairman of Opportunity International, a Christian-based organization that lifts millions out of poverty around the globe through micro-finance.
 She also founded the One Woman Initiative in partnership with Secretary of State Condoleezza Rice, to engage and empower women in Pakistan, Egypt, India and the Philippines through increased access to economic opportunity.

 Carly was appointed by President Bush and CIA Director Michael Hayden to serve as the Chairman of the External Advisory Board of the CIA after 9/11.
 In this capacity, she held the highest clearances available to a civilian, and focused her efforts on CIA recruitment policies, information technology capabilities and organizational integration.

 In 2015, Carly launched a campaign for President.
 Running as a political outsider, Carly spoke about empowering and engaging citizens to take back government from a political ruling class that has failed to deliver results.
 There, many more Americans came to know her as a clear-eyed, direct leader capable of actually solving problems.

 Carly is also a best-selling author.
 Her titles include Tough Choices and Rising to the Challenge.
-Her third book Find Your Way will be out April 9.
+Her third book Find Your Way is out now.

 She and her husband, Frank, have been happily married for 33 years.
 They reside in northern Virginia near their daughter, son-in-law and two granddaughters.